jpkli/pv/README.md

 # PV: Portable Progressive Parallel Processing Pipelines

 PV is a JavaScript toolkit for progressive parallel processing and visualization.
-P5 leverages [P4](https://github.com/jpkli/p4) for parallel data processing and rendering, and provides an intuitive API for implementing progressive workflows.
+PV leverages [P4](https://github.com/jpkli/p4) for parallel data processing and rendering, and provides an intuitive API for implementing progressive workflows.

 ## Example